TTanisha/FamilyHub/project_release/project_release.md

     The queries made to our database by our event controller depend on user input values.
 There is not currently sufficient sanitization of the user data to prevent malicious database queries from being run.

+    Click [here](https://github.com/TTanisha/FamilyHub/security/code-scanning/69) to see the security alert.

 2. **Database Query Built from User-Controlled Sources**

     _back_end/controllers/familyGroupController.js:28_

     Like in the above issue, the queries made to our database by our family group controller depend on user input values.
 The user data is not safely embedded into the query which leaves it vulnerable to malicious queries.

+    Click [here](https://github.com/TTanisha/FamilyHub/security/code-scanning/51) to see the security alert.

 3. **Missing Rate Limiting**

     _back_end/routes/userRoutes.js:14_

     The route handlers used in our application do not currently implement any rate-limiting middleware.
 Due to this our code could be vulnerable to attacks or crashes caused by having many calls made in a short period of time.

+    Click [here](https://github.com/TTanisha/FamilyHub/security/code-scanning/18) to see the security alert.

 4. **Inefficient Regular Expression**

     _back_end/controllers/userController.js:6_

     In the back end of the project there are a few regular expressions that are not as efficient as they could be.
 Given the way that it is currently written, it could take a long time to match the input string.

+    Click [here](https://github.com/TTanisha/FamilyHub/security/code-scanning/67) to see the security alert.

 5. **Polynomial Regular Expression used on Uncontrolled Data**

     _back_end/controllers/userController.js:8_

     Similarly to the above issue, there are a few parts of our code that uses regular expressions that are not as efficient as they could be.
 In this situation the regular expression is used on uncontrolled user data which could be time consuming to evaluate.

+    Click [here](https://github.com/TTanisha/FamilyHub/security/code-scanning/46) to see the security alert.